Birgit Christensen

-Birgit Christensen (born 31 May 1976) was a female Danish football midfielder.
-She was part of the Denmark women's national football team.
+Birgit Melgaard Christensen (born 31 May 1976) is a former Danish footballer who played as a midfielder.
+Christensen earned 48 caps and scored goals for the Denmark women's national football team.
+She was the chairman of Fortuna Hjørring from 2019 to 2023.

 She competed at the 1996 Summer Olympics, playing 3 matches.

+After football

+Christensen trained as a painter alongside playing football and owned her own business from 2006 to 2026.